Meet Our Instructors!

 Vogue, Hip Hop/Pop, Belly Dance

 Paris began his dancing career in 2003 after he failed to make the cut on his High Schools Step-Team.
 After spending a summer auditing and taking Dance Classes at De Anza College, he started learning the basics of dance.
 In his first 4 years dancing, he spent time dancing in the streets of San Francisco, San Jose, The Silicon Valley and Orange County learning various styles along the way.
 He has performed 3 years in a row at De Anza College Introspections Dance Show (’09-11) and 5 years at various events in San Francisco and San Jose.
 During this time he has worked and collaborated with many dancers from across the state.
-As of 2013, he is attending University of Phoenix as a full time student; studying for his Bachelors Degree in Business with a concentration on Marketing.
+Paris has been an instructor with LPAA since 2016.